bjoernsteffens/capstone_science/03 Presentation/WordPredictorPresentation.md

 <div class="footer">Word prediction by Bjoern W. Steffens</div>
 1. Large quantities of text from Internet (blogs, news and twitter) feeds have been randomly sampled.

-2. The corpus (text) has been <a href="https://github.com/bjoernsteffens/capstone_science/blob/master/01%20Build%20nGram%20Models/create_nGrams.R" target="_top"> processed </a> looking for frequencies of word and combination of words <a href="http://rpubs.com/bjoerntheviking/projectstatus" target="_top"> (models).</a>
+2. The corpus (text) has been <a href="https://github.com/bjoernsteffens/capstone_science/blob/master/01%20Build%20nGram%20Models/create_nGrams.R" target="_blank"> processed</a> looking for frequencies of words and combinations of words <a href="http://rpubs.com/bjoerntheviking/projectstatus" target="_blank"> (models).</a>

 3. The frequency of 1, 2, 3 and 4 word combinations (ngrams) are persited to disk to be used by the word predictor implementation.

 4. The ngrams are used by the application to scan and predict the next possible word with the highest frequency (statistically most likely next word).

-<p style="font-size: 18px">Note: Step 1 through 3 above were implemented on a 12 Core system randmply sampling 180,000 words from a text corpus of ~100 million words.
-Creating all the ngrams took approximately 35 minutes on this system using R. Leveraging Spark instead will get the processing time down significantly</p>
+<p style="font-size: 24px">Note: Step 1 through 3 above were implemented on a 12 Core system randmply sampling 180,000 words from a text corpus of ~100 million words.
+Creating all the ngrams took approximately 20 minutes.
+Spark code gets the processing time down significantly</p>

 4. Performance Considerations
 ========================================================